fortran-lang/stdlib/doc/specs/stdlib_specialfunctions_gamma.md

 ### Description

+The gamma function is defined as the analytic continuation of a convergent improper integral function on the whole complex plane except zero and negative integers:

+\Gamma(z)=\int_{0}^{\infty}x^{z-1}e^{-x}dx, \;\;  z\in \mathbb{C} \setminus 0, -1, -2, \cdots

-Intrinsic gamma function provides values for real type argument with single and double precision.
-Here the gamma function is extended to both integer and complex numbers.
+Fortran 2018 standard implements intrinsic gamma function of real type argument in single and double precisions.
+Here the gamma function is extended to both integer and complex arguments.
+The values of gamma function with integer arguments are exact.
+The values of gamma function with complex arguments are approximated in single and double precisions by using Lanczos approxiamtion.

 ### Syntax